SaadiyaFarheen/SCT_WD_01/README.md

 ## Folder Structure

 SCT_WD_01/
 ├── index.html → Main HTML file
 ├── style.css → CSS styling
-├── image.png     → Image used in the design
+├── new-image.png → Image used in the design
 └── README.md → Project documentation

 ## License

 This project is for learning and personal use.
 You are free to modify and adapt it as needed.
+Let me know if you want me to write this in markdown format so you can copy-paste directly.